cssnr/zensical-action/README.md

 - [Support](#Support)
 - [Contributing](#Contributing)

 Easily Build Zensical Docs and Optionally Deploy to GitHub Pages.
+See the [Inputs](#Inputs) for available options.

 ```yaml
 name: 'Docs'